sivasankarreddyvattigunta/Trustock/README.md

+# Trustock - A Decentralized Exchange

+## Overview
+Trustock is a decentralized exchange (DEX) designed to provide users with a secure and transparent platform for trading various cryptocurrencies.
+Built on blockchain technology, Trustock enables peer-to-peer trading without the need for intermediaries.

+## Installation Guide

 1. Install Dependencies:
 Make sure you have Node.js and npm installed on your machine.
 If not, download and install them from the official website.